Shortlisting

 In the case of interviews for Headteachers and Depute Headteachers, the interview panel should be appointed in accordance with Scottish Schools (Parental Involvement) Act 2006 and Appointments (Scotland) Regulations 2007.

-The Appointment Procedure for Headteacher/Depute Headteacher Posts includes guidance in relation to Parent Council involvement.
+The Appointment procedure for Headteacher/Depute Headteacher Posts includes guidance in relation to Parent Council involvement.

 Shortlisting process

-The interview panel should shortlist the applications online on Talentlink using the shortlisting analysis form and shortlisting matrix which should be completed with the essential criteria established in the person profile and desirable criteria if necessary.
+The interview panel should shortlist the applications online on Talentlink using the shortlisting analysis form and shortlisting matrix which should be completed with the essential criteria established in the job profile and desirable criteria if necessary.
 Where possible, application forms should not be printed.

-- Shortlisting Analysis Form
+Shortlisting Analysis Form

-- Shortlisting Matrix
+Shortlisting Matrix

 Once the short list has been finalised and agreed, the chairperson should make arrangements to:

-- inform all candidates whether they have been invited for interview or not shortlisted, using Talentlink
+• inform all candidates whether they have been invited for interview or not shortlisted, using Talentlink

-- arrange a specific email to candidates applying under the guaranteed interview scheme
+• arrange a specific email to candidates applying under the guaranteed interview scheme

 If there are a high volume of applications for a post, the panel can enhance the criteria, in a fair way relevant to the post, to help shortlisting.